catejst/GOB-StUF/src/gobstuf/rest/README.md

 a new resource.
 The child should define a request_template and response_template that define the message formats sent to and received from MKS.

-A request to a BRP endpoint should always contain the following headers for authorisation with MKS:
-- MKS_GEBRUIKER
-- MKS_APPLICATIE

 When a StufRestView child receives a GET request, it:
 1. Creates a StufRequest object, encapsulating the StUF request message.
 2. Makes a request to MKS